VIDEO: ‘Friday Night Locker Room’ Is Area’s Definitive Prep, Youth Sports Source

 “It typifies the students we have dealt with over the years.
 I can give you example, after example, of outstanding sportsmanship displayed from every single high school in Brevard County.”

 And the FNLR crew also works beyond the microphone – supporting charities such as Merritt Island alumni Clint Hurdle’s Prader-Willi Syndrome and the St. Baldrick’s Foundation.

-“At the conclusion of each of our games, we present a FNLR Player of the Game plaque.
-We’ve had 300 pound linemen that go on to D-1 schools act like a kid at Christmas time when presented the award.”
+“At the conclusion of each of our games, we present an FNLR Player of the Game plaque.
+We’ve had 300-pound linemen that go on to D-1 schools act like a kid at Christmas time when presented the award.”

 Auto dealer and avid youth sports supporter Mike Erdman has been a long-time main sponsor of the Friday Night Locker Room.

 “Without Mr. Erdman’s financial support over the years, what we do would not be possible,” said Wilson.

 THE 2020 SPACE COAST SPORTS HALL OF FAME Banquet and Induction Ceremony will take place at the Cocoa Beach Country Club on Friday, May 8.